codeigniter4/CodeIgniter4/user_guide_src/source/database/query_builder.rst

 .. literalinclude:: query_builder/099.php

-.. warning:: When you use ``RawSql``, you MUST escape the data manually.
+.. warning:: When you use ``RawSql``, you MUST escape the values and protect the identifiers manually.
 Failure to do so could result in SQL injections.

 $builder->selectMax()
 ---------------------